Hyunsujk/fishtech_challenge/README.md

 Docker code is in `docker` branch.\
 To run the code locally, run `docker-compose up`

 The application is available on [http://localhost:3000](http://localhost:3000).
 But when the user clicks the search button, the user gets `localhost:3000 404 not found` error in console.
-I believe I need to add additional config but since this is my first time setting up Docker, I had a hard time figuring out that part.
+I believe I need to add additional configuration to support the http call but since this is my first time setting up Docker, I had a hard time figuring out that part.
 Hence, left the code in docker branch just for a reference.